SSrustworthy/DLRML-docs/docs/resources/mousebits_post_archive/Other/dlrmusicloops_com_a_compilation_of_disneyland_re.md

 # dlrmusicloops.com - A compilation of Disneyland Resort Tracklists

+*Updated by SSrustworthy on 5/30/25*

+I am excited to announce that [dlrmusicloops.com](https://dlrmusicloops.com) has had a significant interface update!

+The site has changed over from Adobe Portfolio / Notion to a GitHub Pages deployment with [MkDocs](https://www.mkdocs.org/).
+You can access the base repository [here](https://github.com/SSrustworthy/DLRML-docs).

+Improvements:

+- No more filterable databases - the site is
+  100% static.
+However, you can still access the database CSVs in the repo if you are interested.
+The static loop pages are built from the table format every time the site is updated.
+- New look, including a nav bar and a site-wide search!
+- Static pages = static links to specific loop pages
+- Open source and low likelihood of Software obsolescence
+- Notion-specific issues with loading are GONE!

+Take a look and let me know what you think!
+I am always open to feedback.

+I'll continue to post when I have a new tracklist.
+Many of these posts will probably be copied straight from my site and will have consistent formatting.
+I believe posting here on the forums is a great way to have a place to chat about specific loops and keep folks apprised of updates.

+---

 *Posted by SSrustworthy on 11/10/24*

 A few months back marked the two-year anniversary of the current cornerstone of my hobbies - the creation of a comprehensive database of music loops played at the Disneyland Resort.
 I apparently never got around to posting about it on here even amidst the many track lists that I've posted in that timeframe.